« Visit Fantastic Pest Control

 • Smudge marks –Rats are notoriously unhygienic creatures that carry dirt on their fur as they travel through fields, sewers, and pipelines.
 It’s easy to see the marks of dirt and rodent droppings on wall panels, skirting boards, carpets, windowsills, and floors.

 • Rat nests – Rats build nests in more hidden places, such as attics, crawl spaces, or under sheds.
 They can also be found in the walls of basements and drains.
 Look for food remains and rodent droppings.
+Here’s what happens when you disturb a rat’s nest.

 • Rat footprints – Check attics, lofts and high-up areas where dust collects and footprints are easily visible

-• PROs: They are a humane method of catching rats and there are no smelly corpses to dispose of afterwards.
+• PROs: They are a humane method of catching rats, and there are no smelly corpses to dispose of afterwards.

 A great example of a no-kill trap is the bucket trap, not-so-flatteringly called ‘The Stairway to Heaven‘.
 It’s a 5-gallon bucket filled up to a third with water, a ledge for the rat to walk on and bait at the end of that ledge, right over the trap.

-It takes about 15 minutes to make and you can treat yourself to the rest of the peanut butter left in the packaging!
+It takes about 15 minutes to make, and you can treat yourself to the rest of the peanut butter left in the packaging!
 You could even end up catching more than one rat in a single night, depending on how smart your enemies are.

 Another popular type of no-kill trap is a metal cage with an automated mechanism to shut after the rat enters.
 It’s equally effective, but it takes the fun out of the DIY!

-Lethal Traps
+Lethal traps

 • PROs: It diminishes the rat population faster and takes less of your time.